lakinsimmerman/Dietary-Food-Recall/README.md

 Although seemly simple, a dietary recall must be done with precise detail and accuracy.
 If not taken seriously or without proper guidelines, the information will be inaccurate and of no use.

-## What to do after a dietary recall ##
+## What happens after a dietary recall? ##
-After recalling a client's past 24 hour diet intake, advising takes place.
+After recalling a client's past 24 hour diet intake, an advising session takes place.
 Calculations of total caloric intake, macronutrient intake, and overall examination of a well balanced intake are done.
 Plans are formulated to improve diet, reduce calories (if needed), and recommendations are given.

 # Conclusion #
 Performing a 24 dietary recall is not as simple as one may believe.